Level 01, 26a Ponsonby Rd Ponsonby,

 Sheryn Gieck

+He uri nō Ngāti Pāoa, Ko Sheryn te ingoa.
 Sheryn is a long time Yogi.
-She started Astanga Yoga 27 years ago and since has had a committed practice, studying under Sri K. Pattahbi Jois and world renowned Astanga teachers - John Scott, Dena Kingsberg, Lino Miele, Peter Sanson to name a few.
-She did her Vinyasa teacher training 8 years ago.
-She has been a teacher and studio owner of an Astanga studio and later a Vinyasa studio in Wellington, and now co-owns EastWest studio with Amelia and Kirsty.
-Sheryns other love and dedicated practice for the last 12 years is The Work of Byron Katie..a practice for the mind, which questions the thoughts that are the cause of our stress.
-It has been life changing for her and after a 5 year training she is now a Certified Facilitator of The Work.
+She started Astanga Yoga 32 years ago and since has had a committed practice, studying under Sri K. Pattahbi Jois and world renowned Astanga teachers - John Scott, Dena Kingsberg, Lino Miele, Peter Sanson to name a few.
+She did her Vinyasa teacher training 15 years ago.
+She has been a teacher and studio owner of an Astanga studio and later a Vinyasa studio in Wellington, and now co-owns Eastwest with Amelia, her daughter.
+Sheryns teaching is to support each student to turn inward, build awareness in their body with their breath, and bring more stillness to the mind.
+Sheryns other love and dedicated practice for the last 17 years is The Work of Byron Katie..a practice for the mind, which questions the thoughts that are the cause of our stress.
+It has been life changing for her and after a 5 year training she is a Certified Facilitator of The Work.

 Amelia McCombie